This crochet bag pattern for beginners is really easy and you only need a few supplies to make one!

 The Bag Lining

-- The bag lining can be any colour or type of fabric you want to use.
+• The bag lining can be any color or type of lining fabrics you want to use.

-- I used a bright red to compliment the colours in the bag, but I also bought a gold coloured fabric.
+• I used a bright red to compliment the colors in the bag, but I also bought a gold-colored fabric.

-- The lining is needed, not only to protect your stuff on the inside but also to be able to add the press studs for closing.
+• The lining is needed, not only to protect your stuff on the inside but also to be able to add the magnetic snap for closing.

 The Bag Strap

-The bag strap I attached is a thick gold coloured chain that I bought from a local craft store.
+The bag strap I attached is a thick gold-colored chain that I bought from a local craft store.

 I also got the key ring clips there also to attach the strap to either side of the bag.